HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/dashboards/README.md

 specified label (grafana_dashboard).
 By default Grafana only looks for Config Maps on its own namespace, but it can be configured to search in all.

+For details on the provided dashboards see the [Commerce Dashboards](CommerceDashboards.md) document.

+## Compatibility:

+The provided dashboards are tested with Grafana 7.5.5 and 8.1.4

 ## Installation

 The following steps download the git repo and install the dashboards using the monitoring